ruahman/denote/20240822T081904--channel-factories__bitcoin_whitepaper.md

 as anyone involved in the multi-party channel can broadcast the allocation transaction to the blockchain.
-- afterwards the subchannels can still be used, but the option to move funds between channels is lost.
+- afterwards the subchannels can still be used, as the funds are now locked in the two-party accounts, but the option to move funds between channels is lost.

+there is no personal advantage in unilaterally closing a channel, A selfish user should always prefer a settlement solution in comparison to broadcasting the current path of the invalidation tree.